katieching/Protocols/ExpansionMicroscopyTissueSections_KAC.md

     e.  an aliquot of UExM-MS on ice.
 This should be scaled for how much area you intend to cover.
-I like to do 31.11µl of UExM-MS per slide (which will be added to 1.94µl of 10% TEMED and 1.94µl of 10% APS per slide.)
-I think it works out to approximately 0.27µl/mm² of the area to fill.
+I like to do 31.11µl of UExM-MS per slide (to which I add 1.94µl of 10% TEMED and 1.94µl of 10% APS per slide.)

 12. Add the 10% TEMED to the UExM-MS aliquot.
 Mix thoroughly by pipetting.